happyplan/happyplan/README.md

 ### Configuration

-You can create a `happy-plan.json` at the root to override the content of `happy-plan.default.json`.
+You can create a `happyplan.json` at the root to override the content of [`happyplan.default.json`](https://github.com/happyplan/happyplan/blob/master/happy-plan.default.json).
 Both will be **deeply merged** together.

 To configure others used tools, you have differentes possibilities depending on the tool.

 #### Bower

-Bower configuration file is generated from the `bower.bowerrc` section in the `happy-plan` configuration
+Bower configuration file is generated from the `bower.bowerrc` section in the `happyplan` configuration

 #### `/src/_configs/*`